Agenda for the meeting 24th November 2025

 ITEM 7 PLANNING

-7.1 The following planning applications were considered: –
+7.1 The following applications were received and considered.

 ITEM 8 HIGHWAY